stowball/hucssley/hucssley-classes.md

 Each class will have an appropriately named `$hu-[class-name]-modules` variable, which determines what module types (if any), it is generated for.

 The variable accepts either a list or map.
-If it is a list, it will accept the following values: `(base, focus, hover, hocus, state, group-focus, group-hover, group-hocus, group-state, group-visited, reduced-motion, print)` or empty `()`.
+If it is a list, it will accept the following values: `(base, visited, focus, hover, hocus, active, state, group-visited, group-focus, group-hover, group-hocus, group-state, reduced-motion, print)` or empty `()`.
 The order of the modules is not important, as Hucssley will intelligently order them for you to produce the desired output.

 #### Advanced modules